 Zinc and riboflavin (vitamin B2) contributes to the maintenance of normal vision.

 - Fertility and reproduction

 Selenium contributes to normal sperm production.
-Zinc contributes to normal fertility and reproduction in men.
+Zinc contributes to normal fertility and reproduction.

 - Thyroid function